 Notes: This figure presents the expected values of the Powerball jackpot, the natural log of Powerball and Mega Millions California ticket sales for each drawing in 2014, and the natural log of aggregate sales from a balanced panel of all other California game-by-week data.
-Mega Millions ticket sales are residual of jackpot expected values.
 The levels of sales are adjusted so that the average natural log of sales is zero.